Thinking you might need those bonus points (or now called adjustment factor points) to get into that uni course you’re dreaming about?

 What are Bonus Points?

-Bonus points are one of the most elusive parts of understanding HSC Results and ATARs.
+Bonus points, now called adjustment factor points, are one of the most elusive parts of understanding HSC Results and ATARs.
 The most important thing you need to understand is that bonus points do not add to your overall ATAR points.

 Bonus points are extra points that tertiary institutions, not just universities, give to a student’s ATAR to boost their selection ranking in a applying to a university course.
 Most institutions offer subject bonus points, and particular institutions give regional bonus points.